Procurement Register - development

 Estonian Procurement Register dates back to 2001 when notices had to be published electronically (eNotification) in one central database in Estonia.
 In 2009 the register started to offer eAccess services and became an eSender.
 E-submission, e-award and e-auction services became available in 2011.

 2014 procurement directives with several flexible and innovative tools for public procedures and our relatively outdated techical platform were the main incentives for starting the current development project.
-The results of the project will arrive to users gradually between 2016 and 2019.
+The results of the project arrive to users gradually between 2016 and 2020.
 The first module on eNotification with new notice forms is in use since 1 September 2017 when the new Public Procuremet Act entered into force.
-The second phase will be available in October 2018.
-Our IT development partner is an Estonian company Nortal AS.
+The second phase is available since 22 October 2018.
+Our IT development partner is an Estonian IT company Nortal AS.
 Preliminary analysis (1.44 MB, PDF) was drafted by another Estonian IT company Datel AS.
-The Ministry of Finance has prepeared the project roadmap (513.13 KB, PDF)and investment analysis (70.27 KB, XLSX).
+The Ministry of Finance has prepeared the project roadmap (516.57 KB, PDF)and investment analysis (70.27 KB, XLSX).
 The analysis and develelopment process is being carried through with close co-operation with end-users.
-The projects are co-funded by European Regional Development Fund.
+The projects is co-funded by European Regional Development Fund.

-See a glimpse of new interface for the Procurement Register planned to be available at the end of 2018:
+See a glimpse of the new interface for the Procurement Register:

 - Technical platform upgrade - service-based architecture, up-to date platform, responsive design;